The Shadow AI Problem

-Discover and inventory shadow MCP servers via scheduled scans
+Discover and inventory shadow MCP servers and skills via scheduled scans

 Intercept MCP tool calls in real-time to enforce security policies